When you’re just starting out learning how to play guitar one of the first things you need to understand is how to read

 Guitar Chords Chart for Beginners (Basic Chords)

 So now that you understand how to read these patterns, you’re all set to learn some beginner guitar chords.

 Below you’ll find an open chords guitar chart.
 There’s only nine to learn.
 Learn them all until they become second nature to play.
 With this guitar chords chart and you’ll unlock thousands of easy guitar songs.

 Once you’ve learned how to read these basic nine shapes, you should practice moving seamlessly between them.
 In time you’ll get quicker.
 There are tons more shapes to learn but focus on these initially.

 From there, you should check out our guide on how to read guitar tabs (also called ‘tablature’) which is especially helpful for learning lead guitar (as opposed to rhythm guitar).
-Also, work on some basic strumming patterns and use the circle of fifths for building your own progressions and transposing them to any key.
+Learn some basic strumming patterns and use the circle of fifths for building your own progressions and transposing them to any key.